runtimeverification/evm-semantics/evm.md

 ### Helpers

 -   `#addr` decides if the given argument should be interpreted as an address (given the opcode).
--   `#gas` calculates how much gas this operation costs, and takes into account the memory consumed.

 ```k
     syntax InternalOp ::= "#load" "[" OpCode "]"